 • Plan for Improvements

-The solar kiln is a useful tool that can be further optimized.
-I plan to upgrade the fan, make the doors smaller to retain heat better and add a steel frame on the floor for stacking boards.
+The solar kiln is a valuable tool that can be further optimized.
+I plan to upgrade the fan, make the doors smaller to retain heat better, and add a steel frame on the floor for stacking boards.
 These modifications should enhance the efficiency of the solar kiln, resulting in even better results.

 • Homemade Kiln: A Practical Overview